IshizuEitaro/obsidian-wayback-archiver/README.md

 # Wayback Archiver

-This is an Obsidian plugin which automatically archives web links via Wayback Machine and appends archived versions in Obsidian notes.
+This is an Obsidian plugin which automatically archives web links via Wayback Machine and appends archived versions in notes.
 It has a vault-wide archiving, filtering (include/exclude), substitution rule, retrying failed archive, profile based settings, and more.

 ## Table of Contents